 The project was implemented four months ago, and Dimex brings intermediate results:

-In Monitoring Plus, they are ready to tell you more about the tracker and its implementation with Wialon – contact us at email@example.com, and we’ll introduce you to the service provider.
+In Monitoring Plus, they are ready to tell you more about the tracker and its implementation with Wialon – contact us at firstname.lastname@example.org, and we’ll introduce you to the service provider.
 And if you have no questions left, you are an expert in the area and can teach us Wialon implementation in detail.
-We are waiting for your success stories to publish them on Gurtam blog.
+We are waiting for your success stories to publish them on the Gurtam blog.